aniket1517/BankingApplication/Steps to setup.md

 4. Run the file by 'java Banking'
 5. Select option from 1 to 5
 6. Every action requires a code to navigate to right banking account
 7. Eg Run code-.
-Select option 1
+Select option 1->
-   Enter accoutn code->ANI
+   Enter account code->'ANI'
-   Enter name-> Aniket
+   Enter name->'Aniket'
    A zero balance account will be created
 8. You can create multiple accounts and perform various transactions
 9. Code internally uses 3 arraylist to store code, name and balance of accounts.